 - You’ll contribute to quality control processes to ensure the accuracy of data, analyses, and findings of research project

 Who we’re looking for:

-- Master’s degree or equivalent experience, Ph.D. preferred, within education research, psychometrics/educational measurement, psychology, or other quantitative social science discipline
+- Ph.D. and 3+ years required within the education research, psychometrics/educational measurement, psychology, or other quantitative social science discipline

 - Demonstrated practical experience working on education research and/or evaluation projects in a non-academic setting

 - Demonstrated experience with matching, hierarchical modeling, clustering or other data reduction techniques, and other complex statistical methods

 - Knowledge of educational measurement principles, including familiarity with psychometric concepts such as measurement error, validity, and reliability estimation and IRT

 - Experience with a research-oriented programming language (preferably SAS or R) for manipulating data and conducting basic statistical analyses.

 - Experience using SQL for querying from large, complex databases is preferred

 We’d also love to see, though not required: